 We’ve all come to know and love Cris Carter, the famous wide receiver who helped Minnesota Vikings score many victories from 1990 to 2001.
 But how much do you know about the life of the NFL hall of famer, and the struggles he had to deal with outside the football field.
-In this post, I will give you a brief outline of Cris Carter’s biography so that you will get to know about his life and his career starting from his baby days to his becoming an ESPN commentator after retirement.
+In this post, I will give you a brief outline of Cris Carter’s life and his career starting from his baby days to his becoming an ESPN commentator after retirement.

 Early Life and College Career